BirdeeHub/nixCats-nvim/README.md

-# nixCats-nvim: A Lua-natic's kickstarter flake
+# nixCats-nvim: for the Lua-natic's neovim config on nix!

+### Philosophy:

 This is a neovim configuration scheme for new and advanced nix users alike, and you will find all the normal options here and then some.